naomehmi/algorithm_course_uni/README.md

 ## brief description

-- each folder represents the topics for this course, and contains my solutions for the exercises during the meeting.
+- each folder represents every topic for this course, and contains my solutions for the exercises during the meeting.
 - the formats of each code is straighforward.
 The objective of the task is commented at the top of the code, meanwhile the time complexity is commented at the bottom
 - i might add a step-by-step explanation to every code later when i have time